accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Locate synchronised time-based media on the screen that require a text transcript.
-1. Check for :
+1. Check for
-	- the presence of a clearly identifiable adjacent text transcript ;
+	- the presence of a clearly identifiable adjacent text transcript;
 	- or the presence of a textual transcription accessible via an adjacent component (a button or a link);
-	- or the presence of a synchronised audio description ;
+	- or the presence of a synchronised audio description;
 	- or the presence of an alternative version with a synchronised audio description accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1: [1.2.3 Audio description or alternative version for time-based (pre-recorded) media (A)](https://www.w3.org/Translations/WCAG21-fr/#audio-description-or-media-alternative-prerecorded).
-- EN 301 549 V3.2.1 (2021-03) : *11.1.2.3.1 Audio Description or Media Alternative (Pre-recorded)*.
+- EN 301 549 V3.2.1 (2021-03) *11.1.2.3.1 Audio Description or Media Alternative (Pre-recorded)*.

 #### [Criterion 3.6](#crit-3-6) [A] For each pre-recorded synchronised [time-based media](glossaire.md#media-temporel-type-sound-video-and-synchronise) with an alternative, is the alternative relevant (excluding special cases)? {id="crit-3-6"}